 Tracking, measuring, and optimizing handoffs

-Typically, leakages will happen when the prospect is passed from one team to the next during the customer acquisition.
+Typically, leakages will happen when you pass the prospect from one team to the next during the customer acquisition.
 This is between marketing to sales and then to customer success.
 Therefore, companies should always track how much goes in every stage and the kind of guidelines in every stage.
 The rate of conversion will track the former, and the velocity of the metrics will track the latter.

 PART 3: CONTENT STRATEGY